 Click here to see the words that your child should be able to read and spell by the end of Year 1.

 Click here to see the words that your child should be able to read and spell by the end of Year 2.

 In June, all Year 1 children have to take the National Phonic Screener check.
 This is an assessment that checks their phonic knowledge by reading a range of real and alien words.
 Any children that do not reach the pass mark threshold have to re-sit the test in Year 2.
 All results will be reported to parents.
 If you require any further information about this check, please see Mrs Halley.

-Due to the disruption to schools, the Phonic screener Check was cancelled in summer 2021, therefore the current Year 2 children did not take their Phonic Screener check in June.
-This was administered during the 2nd half of the Autumn term 2020.
-Again, any child that does not meet the pass mark threshold will be expected to retake the check in June 2021.
+Due to the disruption to schools, the Phonic screener Check was cancelled in summer 2021, therefore the current Year 2 children have not taken the Check.
+This will be administered to Year 2 children during the 2nd half of the Autumn term 2021.
+Again, any child that does not meet the pass mark threshold will be expected to retake the check in June 2022.

 Year 2 SAT’s